Skip to content

 Typical applications: High-load shafts and pins, gears, surgical instruments, valve stems, springs.

-Upload your CAD files and our engineering team will review your design for material selection, tolerancing, and manufacturability — at no cost.
-We CNC machine both aluminum and stainless steel across 3-axis and 5-axis platforms with standard tolerances of ±0.005 in. (±0.13 mm).
+Upload your CAD files and MakerStage can review your design for material selection, tolerancing, and manufacturability during quote review.
+We machine both aluminum and stainless steel across 3-axis and 5-axis CNC platforms with standard tolerances of ±0.005 in. (±0.13 mm).

 Decision Framework